 Wrapping Up

-In conclusion, deleting a branch in Git can be done locally or remotely.
-When deleting a branch locally, it only removes the label of the branch and does not affect the commits and structure of the repository.
+In conclusion, deleting a branch in Git can be accomplished both locally and remotely.
+When a branch is deleted locally, it merely removes the label of the branch and does not affect the commits and structure of the repository.

-However, if the commits on that branch were not merged into the track, Git will delete all the commits and refs to free the space.
+However, if the commits on that branch were not merged into another branch, Git will delete all the commits and references to free up space.
 Deleting a branch locally does not automatically delete it from the remote repository.

-To delete a branch from the remote repository, one has to use a specific command.
-Finally, it is essential to ensure that you are on a different branch before attempting to delete the current branch locally.
+To delete a branch from the remote repository, one must use a specific command.
+Finally, it is crucial to ensure that you are on a different branch before attempting to delete the current branch locally.